taihangdaokou/taihangdaokou.github.io/_pages/about.md

 Educational Background
 ------
-2022, Materials Science and Engineering, Southern University of Science and Technology, Bachelor's degree
+B.S. in Materials Science and Engineering, Southern University of Science and Technology, PRC

 Research Interest
 ------